Blendify/blender-manual/blender_docs/manual/rigging/posing/inverse_kinematics/spline_ik.rst

   are used to control the control-verts of the curve, with one hook per control-vert.
   In general, only a few control-verts should be needed for the curve (i.e. 1 for every 3-5 bones offers decent control).
-- The type of curve used does not really matter, as long as a path can be extracted from it that could also be used by the Follow Path Constraint.
+- The type oF-Curve used does not really matter, as long as a path can be extracted from it that could also be used by the Follow Path Constraint.
   This really depends on the level of control required from the hooks.
 - When setting up the rigs, it is currently necessary to have the control bones